StijnSlebos/plensetechdoc-sensoredgecode/docs/glossary.md

 Optional parameter that tapers burst signal edges.
 Range: 0–255.

 **Deployment**
-A project-specific installation of sensors and Pi units at a defined location.
+A project-specific installation of sensors and Pi units at a defined location (legacy term, now replaced by "session").

 ---